Muller's ratchet in a near-critical regime: tournament versus fitness proportional selection: A synopsis of the classical and the tournament ratchet

 In contrast to the tournament ratchet, the rates \eqref{bestupclass1} depend not only on the size of the best class but also on the profile $\left(X_k\right(t))_{k\ge 0}$ (via its first moment $M(t)$).
-There are various ways to predict $M(t)$ on the basis of~$Y^{\rm C}(t)$, and thereby to replace \eqref{bestupclass1} by a rate which is autonomous; one of these will be described in the next subsection.
-As conjectured already by John Haigh \cite{H78}, such a strategy should work in a regime in which the expected time to extinction of $Y_0^{\rm C}$ typically takes long compared to the relaxation time of the noiseless classical ratchet.
-The latter is $\frac {\log \theta}{\mathfrak s}$ (see Remark 4.3 \cite{EPW09}), whereas the time to extinction of a neutral Moran$(N)$-process starting in $Ne^{-\theta}$ is of the order $Ne^{-\theta}$.
-Hence this amounts to the parameter regime
+There are various ways to predict $M(t)$ on the basis of~$Y^{\rm C}_0(t)$, and thereby to replace \eqref{bestupclass1} by a rate which is autonomous.
+One of them will be described in the remainder of this section, a second one will be addressed in Remark \ref{RPPA}.
+As observed already by John Haigh \cite{H78}, such a strategy requires a regime in which ``genetic drift'', i.e. the fluctuations due to neutral reproduction, needs a time to take $Y_0^{\rm C}$ to extinction which is large compared to the time which the noiseless classical ratchet needs to ``relax'' towards its (new) equilibrium.
+The dynamics of the latter is

+(with $x_{-1} \equiv 0$).
+As already indicated after \eqref{mutseleqclass}, the unique vector of probability weights on $\N_0$ which has a non-vanishing weight at $0$ and is a stationary point of \eqref{detdyn} is given by the {\it Poisson profile}